Audit Review And Analysis Should Be Conducted

 The Scientific Basis of Audit Review and Analysis

 Audit review and analysis isn't just about following procedures; it has a strong scientific basis rooted in statistical sampling, risk assessment, and evidence-based decision-making.
 Many auditing techniques rely on statistical sampling to extrapolate findings from a smaller sample to the larger population.
-Risk assessment plays a crucial role in determining the scope and focus of the audit, ensuring that resources are allocated efficiently to address the most significant risks.
-Ultimately, the audit process aims to provide objective evidence to support conclusions and recommendations.
+Risk assessment makes a real difference in determining the scope and focus of the audit, ensuring that resources are allocated efficiently to address the most significant risks.
+At the end of the day, the audit process aims to provide objective evidence to support conclusions and recommendations.

 Benefits of Conducting Regular Audits